HomeBlogAirbnb & OTA Strategy

 Contact us for a personalized demo.
 We help you to monetize every night without losing control.

-Miguel Roig Gimbernat is CEO and Partner at ListingOK, specializing in Revenue Management for vacation rentals and short-term rentals.
+Miguel Roig Gimbernat is Partner at ListingOK, specializing in Revenue Management for vacation rentals and short-term rentals.
 With over 15 years of experience in technology, pricing, and revenue management, he helps property managers and hosts maximize their profitability on Airbnb and Booking.com through real market data and expert supervision.
-MBA from IE Business School and computer engineer, he combines strategic vision with a practical, results-based approach.
+He combines expertise in data, platforms and technology with marketing to transform market intelligence into revenue decisions that boost profitability.